Skip to content

 host="localhost"

-server = ThreadedTCPServer((host, int(port)), ThreadedTCPRequestHandler)
+server = ThreadedTCPServer((host,int(port)), ThreadedTCPRequestHandler)

-# The server is launched in a thread
+# the server is launched in a thread

 server_thread = threading.Thread(target=server.serve_forever)

-# starts the server - infinite loop waiting for clients
+# starts the server - infinite waiting loop for clients

 server_thread.start()

-# monitoring
+# follow-up

 Notes: